 Setbacks: The community process identified the preferred streetscape character for the corridor and this is reflected in the Recommended Plan.
 The Semi-Urban and Urban form identified is generally not supported by the existing development standards.
 The setbacks for the existing zones range from 20 feet to 50 feet and are expressed as a minimum requirement.
-This is why much of the post 1960s construction in the corridor is set back from the street frontage with large expanses of parking at the front.
+This is why much of the post 1960s construction in the corridor, after North Nevada Avenue's highway function was assumed by I-25, is set back from the street frontage with large expanses of parking at the front.
 The Semi-Urban form recommended for the majority of the Master Plan Area strives to improve the building to street relationship to bring more vitality to the area.
 It still allows for a row of parking spaces at the front of the building which requires a setback of approximately 80 feet.
-The Urban form should also be encouraged in the area south of Fillmore Street and elsewhere in the plan area where appropriate.
-The Overlay Zone should impose maximum setback development standards in preference to the existing front setback for underlying zones.
+The Zoning Overlay should impose this maximum setback development standard in addition to the existing front setback for underlying zones.

 Lot coverage: Currently there are no standards for lot coverage in the industrial and commercial zones that cover the majority of the Master Plan area.
 Some of the smaller zoning districts have lot coverage ranging from 35 - 40%.
-Given the objective of the plan to increase development density in the corridor, the Overlay Zone should require that lot coverage be consistent with the underlying zone but that additional lot coverage may be approved administratively for an identified preferred use project or otherwise contributes to furthering the specified goals of the Recommended Plan.
+Given the objective of the plan to increase development density in the corridor, the Zoning Overlay should require lot coverage be consistent with the underlying zone but that additional lot coverage may be approved administratively for an identified preferred use project or contributes to furthering the specified goals of the Recommended Plan.

 Building Height: Currently the maximum building height in the existing zones generally ranges from 40 to 50 feet.
 Within the M-2 zone the maximum building height is 80 feet but the only property zoned M-2 is the Transit Mix concrete batch plant.
-To encourage higher density development in the corridor, the Overlay Zone should require that maximum height be consistent with the underlying zone but that additional height may be considered if the project is for an identified preferred use project or otherwise contributes to furthering the specified goals of the Recommended Plan.
+To encourage higher density development in the corridor, the Zoning Overlay should require that maximum height be consistent with the underlying zone but that additional height may be considered if the project is for an identified preferred use project or contributes to furthering the specified goals of the Recommended Plan.

-Immediately upon approval of this Master Plan the project team and City staff should formalize these recommendations into an Overlay Zone ordinance to ensure that the appropriate tools are in place to support the recommendations of the plan.
+Immediately upon approval of this Master Plan the project team and City staff should formalize these recommendations into an Overlay Zoning ordinance to ensure that the appropriate tools are in place to support the recommendations of the plan